Loop layouts

 Display

-• List: This display option will display the objects in a list.
+• List: This display option will display the objects or array entries in a list.
 There are no additional configuration options.

-• Grid: This display option will display the objects in a grid.
+• Grid: This display option will display the objects or array entries in a grid.
 Additionally, a max number of columns and min card width in pixels may be configured.

 With either option, a consistent height for each row may be achieved by configuring an absolute or max height on the top level section in the selected child module.